• Skip to primary navigation

 Mawa Gujiya served in a plate decorated for Holi

-Today I want to share this delicious treat of Gujiya with you all.
+I want to share this delicious treat of Gujiya with you all.
 It is made in different forms all over India during festivals.

-The crispy flaky crust, with the sweet filling of mawa, nuts and coconut.
+The crispy, flaky crust, with the sweet filling of mawa, nuts, and coconut.
 These dumplings resemble empanadas.

 I will share various ways to make Gujiya, so you can choose one that is easiest for you.
-I will also share the fried, baked and air fried version, so you can make it any way you like.
+I will also share the fried, baked, and air-fried version, so you can make it any way you like.

-When eating Gujiya's, my preference is definitely the fried Gujiya.
+When eating Gujiya’s, my preference is definitely the fried Gujiya.
 In my opinion, they have better taste and texture.
-As I only make this treat during festivals, I prefer to not worry about the calories and enjoy all the sweets including my super soft Gulab Jamun and Besan Ladoo 🙂
+As I only make this treat during festivals, I prefer not to worry about the calories and enjoy all the sweets, including my super soft Gulab Jamun and Besan Ladoo 🙂

-• How to Make Gujiya?
+Watch How to Make Gujiya

 What is Gujiya?

-Gujiya is a sweet fried dumpling made with flour, and filled with a mixture of mawa (milk solids), nuts and coconut.
+Gujiya is a sweet fried dumpling made with flour and filled with a mixture of mawa (milk solids), nuts, and coconut.

-This delicious sweet is made during the festivals of Holi and Diwali in North India and Central Indian states of Uttar Pradesh, Madhya Pradesh and Rajasthan.
-But it is popular all over India by different names - Ghughra in Gujarat, Karanji in Maharashtra, Purukiya in Bihar, Nevri in Goa, Kajjikayalu in Andra Pradesh, Somas in Tamil Nadu, and Karjikai in Karnataka.
+This delicious sweet is made during the festivals of Holi and Diwali in North India and the Central Indian states of Uttar Pradesh, Madhya Pradesh, and Rajasthan.
+But it is popular all over India by different names – Ghughra in Gujarat, Karanji in Maharashtra, Purukiya in Bihar, Nevri in Goa, Kajjikayalu in Andra Pradesh, Somas in Tamil Nadu, and Karjikai in Karnataka.

 The filling of gujiya is mainly mawa, which is milk solids.
-The filling of this dumpling varies - in karanji, the filling is mainly of coconut, nuts and poppy seeds.
+The filling of this dumpling varies – in karanji, the filling is mainly of coconut, nuts, and poppy seeds.

 You can make gujiya by hand or make it using a mold.
 Some people like to soak it in sugar syrup, called chashni wali gujiya, and some eat it as is.